wustlcse204/02-personal-biography-isabellaxu8-2/README.md

 You are required to make use of the HTML elements we have learned in class so far, and in chapters 1-4 of the book.

-Specifically, your web page needs to include at least one of the following elements:
+Specifically, your web page needs to include one of each of the following elements:

 * Title
 * Headings (at least one sub-heading)